Alternative energy projects generating thousands of contracting opportunities

 New York’s Green Bank announced last week that it will seek $1 billion in additional private-sector funding in order to expand the number of clean energy projects that can be launched.
 The bank is a mechanism for third party entities like pension funds and insurance companies to invest in sustainable infrastructure projects.
 It will issue an RFP by the end of the year for advisory services to evaluate options for structuring and facilitating the financial request.

 Ocean City, Maryland, is moving forward with a billion-dollar plan to construct 140 wind turbines.
 The wind turbines would sit just 14 miles off the coast and would generate 120 megawatts of energy, which is enough to power 35,000 homes.
 The city will seek an environmental impact study and expects to launch the project in 2020.
 Illinois Power Agency (IPA) released a long-term resources procurement plan.
 It allocates $650 million for renewable energy credits to be purchased through 2021.
 The plan also outlined the competitive procurement of yearly renewable energy credits, which are issued when one megawatt-hour (MWh) of electricity is generated and delivered to the electricity grid from a renewable energy resource.
 The state will purchase 200,000 solar energy RECs annually and the goal is to reduce 25 percent of the retail electricity sales by 2025.

-Companies that offer solutions to renewable energy projects should be ecstatic about a marketplace that is literally exploding.
+Companies that offer solutions to green energy projects should be ecstatic about a marketplace that is literally exploding.
 Citizens and taxpayers should also be happy because projects like this will reduce costs, provide clean air and ensure sustainability for decades.